netfoundry/minimal-mistakes/docs/_pages/v1/guide-rapidapi.md

 {% include wttr.in.md %}

-We used Tunneler's `proxy` mode for the sake of simplicity, which replaces Tunnelers "intercept" capability with a TCP proxy.
+We used Tunneler's `proxy` mode for the sake of simplicity, which replaces Tunnelers "intercept" capability with a TCP proxy which includes a built-in nameserver for domain name interception.
 Know more about Ziti Tunnler by reading [the Tunneler manual](https://openziti.github.io/ziti/clients/tunneler.html).
-Be aware that NetFoundry works with Ziti LTS, and this links to the manual for (latest) Ziti.
+NetFoundry [`/rest/v1`](/v1/) works with Ziti LTS and RapidAPI, and NetFoundry [`/core/v2`](/v2/) works with Ziti (latest).
+RapidAPI support for NetFoundry v2 is coming soon!
 {: .notice--success}